- High-tech options and features

 With two bed sizes – 5-foot-7 or 6-foot-4—the crew-cab Ram can haul plenty out back, but some models offer only one or the other.
 Extended-cab Rams get only the longer bed, and the off-road-oriented Rebel model can only be had with the shorter bed.
 Available lights, spray-in bedliner, and cargo tie-downs increase functionality, as do the optional Ram Box storage compartments and multi-function tailgate.

 The 2020 Ram 1500 gets decent crash test scores and offers active safety features, but only on higher-trim models.

 Full-size pickup trucks have a spotty safety record since agencies started crash testing them, but the 2020 Ram 1500 makes some strides forward.
-With available active safety technology, we give it 6 out of 10.
+With available active safety technology, we give it 6 out of 10—two points above average for its crash-test scores, one deducted because some safety features come only on expensive versions.
 (Read more about how we rate cars.)

 The 2020 Ram gets five stars overall from the federal government’s NHTSA, but only for the two- and four-wheel-drive crew-cab models, and the frontal crash rating is still only four stars.
 Extended-cab models get only four stars overall due to one less star for the driver frontal crash rating versus the crew-cab model.